alexwenzel/npm-html-dialog/readme.md

 });
 ```

-Will result in the following html:
+The above code will result in the following html:

 ```html